pwc3/CombinableSubprocess/README.md

 # CombinableSubprocess

-This package provides a `Subprocess` class that enables observation of a subprocess using Combine.
+This package provides a `Subprocess` class that enables observation of child processes using Combine.

 ## Basic usage